amisha1816/Semester-Capstone-Project/README.md

 _Week 5 (May 21 - 27)_ → Crops + Inventory
  - Code crops collision so we can:
+      - Code:
+            -  planting crops ❗❗ AS
+            -  crops appearing  ✅AS
+                 - i coded that apples appear rn ✅AS
-      - Code planting crops, crops growing, crops being harvested ❗❗
+            -  crops being harvested ❗❗ AS
-      - Code in feature that we can use tools to mine crops  ❗❗
+      - Code in feature that we can use tools to mine crops  ❗❗ AS
-      - They need certain amount of hits or something ❗❗
+      - They need certain amount of hits or something ❗❗ AS

  - Code inventory:
       - Will need a button on screen that allows us to access our inventory and tells us how much of each item we have ❗❗
       - Will need feature where we can select seeds that we can use to plant❗❗